lichfolky/lichfolky/README.md

 Here I store my [unreilable notes](https://github.com/lichfolky/grimoire) and my projects.
 Most of my experiments are on my [messy glitch page](https://glitch.com/@lichfolky) or in [codepen](https://codepen.io/collection/pgyJoe).
-My [portfolio]( https://lichfolky.com/) is still under construction.
+My [portfolio]( https://lichfolky.com/) is always under construction.

 I'm not responsable for any use of anything I share.